mjhea0/django-stripe/README.md

 1. clone the repo
 2. setup/activate a virtualenv
 3. install the requirements
+4. update the database
-4. sync the db / setup superuser
+5. sync the db / setup superuser
-5. update your stripe api keys
+6. update your stripe api keys
-6. update stripe subscription plan in *payments/views.py*
+7. update stripe subscription plan in *payments/views.py*

 ## Todo